-5) Paragraph 3: Why the Company is a Great Fit for You
+5. Third Paragraph: Why the Company Is a Great Fit for You

 While it's certainly important you're a good fit for the job, it's also important that the company is a good fit for you.
-"A cover letter typically describes why you're great for a company -- but how will you benefit from getting hired?" asks Emily MacIntyre, Senior Marketing Recruiter at HubSpot.
+"A cover letter typically describes why you're great for a company — but how will you benefit from getting hired?" asks former HubSpot Team Development Manager Emily MacIntyre.
 "We want to know why our company appeals to you, and how it will be a mutually beneficial working relationship."